sue445/gitlab-release/README.md

 ====
 Tool to create gitlab revisions with file upload.Useful for CI publish tasks.

+### Forked

+Forked from the upstream repo to:

+* Add a "Release Artifacts" to the release description
+* Stop the artifacts bulleted list from having two lines separation

 Usage
 ----
 This program is intended to be used in a GitLab CI job in a Runner with Docker.